The 5 Best Cast Iron Skillets, According to Our Tests

 Skeppshult Cast-Iron Frying Pan, 28cm

-Best for artisanal, hand crafted quality
+Best for artisanal, handcrafted quality

 Pros:

-- Dual-use pouring lip and handle
+- Dual-function pouring lip and handle

 - A great heirloom piece